jamesplease/sliding-dropdown/README.md

 ### Compatibility

-This is 100% compatible with Chrome, Safari, Opera, and Firefox.
+This works perfectly in all the good browsers: Chrome, Firefox, Safari, and Opera.

-This will function on IE6+, but it won't display as nicely in IE as in those other browsers.
+IE, on the other hand, falls a bit short.
 This is because IE still doesn't support CSS3 transitions (come on, Microsoft!).
-Anyway, the submenu will just 'pop' into existence on IE, instead of sliding.
+What this means is that the submenu will just 'pop' into existence on IE, instead of sliding.

-I hope you like it!
+I hope you like it.